 Regular Inspections and Maintenance:

-To maximize the lifespan and performance of USB cable assemblies in industrial settings, regular inspections and maintenance are essential.
+To maximize the lifespan and performance of USB-C cable assemblies in industrial settings, regular inspections and maintenance are essential.
 Industrial operators should periodically check cables for signs of wear, damage, or loose connections.
 Promptly replacing damaged cables or connectors can prevent potential failures and system downtime.
 Cleaning and protecting connectors from dust or debris buildup also contribute to maintaining optimal performance.
 Proactive maintenance practices help minimize unexpected disruptions and ensure continuous operation.

 Considering Upcoming Technological Advancements